EricLBuehler/mistral.rs/docs/ANYMOE.md

 ```

 ## Experts
 AnyMoE experts can be either fine-tuned models or LoRA adapter models.
 Only the mlp layers will be loaded from each.
 The experts must be homogenous: they must be all fine-tuned or all adapter.
+Additionally, certain layers can be specified to apply AnyMoE.

 ### With fine-tuned experts
 ```toml